Why Resilience Must Be Practised, Not Promised

 These are not technology failures.
 They are execution failures.

-When you examine major cyber or operational disruptions, three patterns appear consistently.
+Across major cyber and operational disruptions, three patterns appear consistently.

 1. Hidden dependencies surface too late

-Modern enterprises are dense ecosystems of platforms, partners, identities, and shared services.
-On paper, many of these look isolated.
+Modern enterprises operate as dense ecosystems of platforms, partners, identities, and shared services.
+On paper, these may look isolated.
 In reality, they are tightly coupled.

 During normal operations, this complexity is invisible.
-During disruption, it becomes decisive.
+Under disruption, it becomes decisive.
 What was assumed to be a local failure cascades across regions.
-What was thought to be technical becomes a business continuity issue.
+What was thought to be a technical issue becomes a business continuity crisis.

 The “complexity tax” that seemed manageable in steady state becomes an existential risk when systems are under pressure.
 Boards rarely lack awareness of complexity.
 What they often lack is visibility into which dependencies actually matter under stress.